vyrovcz/sevarebench/README.md

 ```
 ./sevarebench.sh --config configs/testrun.conf todd,rod,ned &> sevarelog01 &
-disown %-  # zsh disowns by default
+disown %-  # your shell might disown by default
 ```

 This syntax backgrounds the experiment run and detaches the process from the shell so that it continues even after disconnect.
 Track the output of sevarebench in the file `sevarelog01` at any time with (90 is number of previous lines to print):